 By Sarah Gibb, Research Manager

-We understand that as more pupils return to the classroom, the task of supporting these pupils and understanding the impact of lost classroom learning will replace the challenge of finding new and practical ways to support their learning at home.
+We understand that the task of supporting pupils and understanding the impact of lost classroom learning will be key this autumn.
 As ever, accurate and effectively targeted assessment will play a vital role in this process, allowing teachers to ascertain pupils’ differing levels of knowledge and understanding of particular areas of the curriculum.

 It is likely that many planned assessments will not have taken place as a result of school closures, with lockdown coinciding with a time of year when schools would normally be particularly focused on appraising pupils’ strengths and weaknesses and considering what their next steps should be.
 There are also likely to be areas of the curriculum which have had to be missed or are less well embedded.
 Effective and efficient assessment practice will therefore be essential to enable teachers to identify and plan how best to address these gaps as well as introduce new topics and skills.

 One approach that can be used to group pupils together to accelerate learning, rather than considering each pupil’s individual needs in isolation, is to look for common errors and areas for development across the whole cohort or groups within that cohort.
 Where there is a clear need for the whole class to practise a particular skill, future tasks can be designed with this in mind and differentiated where varying aspects of weakness emerge.
 It may be possible to identify patterns within a class, such as common misunderstandings displayed by lower ability pupils; a particular skill that mid-ability pupils are finding it difficult to master; or a misconception that is hindering higher ability pupils.

 Approaching assessment sensitively